Infrared Thermometers for Industrial Plastic Applications

-By their very nature infrared temperature sensors are massively quicker than contact probes such as thermocouples or RTDs.
+By their very nature, infrared temperature sensors are a lot quicker than contact probes such as thermocouples or RTDs.
 However, in some applications speed of response is extremely important.
 Typically, an Optris sensor will have a response time of less than 100 milliseconds but we offer products with response times as fast as 1 millisecond and with our new CT 4ML sensor the response time is now as low as 90µs.

 This article is intended as a guide and does not replace our own free technical assistance which is always readily available.

-If you would like additional assistance, we can help you.
+If you would like additional assistance in choosing an infrared temperature sensor, we can help you.
 Please contact us and we would be glad to discuss your application and help with your product selection.

 T: 01628 778688